 How you decide to handle dinner will set the tone for the night.
 There are four major options:

 It just depends on how much formality your guests are comfortable with.

-The pregaming in this case should continue the ice breaking activities, with games like Kings, Never have I, etc.
+The pregaming, in this case, should continue the ice-breaking activities, with games like Kings, Never Have I Ever, Boom Cup etc.

 Going out is a bit more essential for a couples party, unless the gathering gets large enough to develop the right vibe on its own.
 If you choose to stay in, a game of team Risk can take all night.

 After coming home, if people aren't passing out, you can put on a movie or play a few more rounds of Taboo before turning in.

 © 2012 Tealparadise